 Dalstrong’s Shogun Series set of steak knives was the only five-star model in our tests.
-Each knife has a full tang and bolsters—features that make it feel well balanced in your hand as you slice.
-It’s also comfortable to hold, thanks to its pakkawood handles with a deep finger notch on the front bolster.
+Each blade has a full tang and bolsters—features that make it feel well-balanced in your hand as you slice.
+It’s also comfortable to hold, thanks to its pakkawood handle with a deep finger notch on the front bolster.
 The Shogun Series knives have beautiful Damascus-patterned blades, which are sharpened to a Japanese double-bevel edge.

 Even though these knives are dishwasher safe, hand washing them will help extend their life because of the hard blade coating that makes it tough to cut other tough materials like bones or gristle.
 However, if you do put these knives in the dishwasher, make sure to buy a knife guard—more on those later.